Enhancing FRET through DNA-controlled Emitters and ENZ Metamaterials: Introduction

 In this study, the deterministic DNA-defined emitter placement and ENZ optical field engineering approaches are unified to enhance molecular energy transfer within the visible spectrum beyond the typical limit of singular photonic or geometric enhancement.
-The DNA MB structure described above is employed to fix the donor-acceptor (Atto425/Cy3.5) separations in two structurally enforced conformational states: a closed hairpin (emitter separation 2 nm) and an opened (extended) configuration (7.2 nm), reducing the geometric uncertainty and stochastic ‘noise’ inherent in traditional flexible linker systems.
+The DNA MB structure described above is employed to fix the donor-acceptor (Atto425/Cy3.5) separations in two structurally enforced conformational states: a closed hairpin (emitter separation 2 nm) and an open (extended) configuration (8.16 nm), reducing the geometric uncertainty and stochastic ‘noise’ inherent in traditional flexible linker systems.
 These DNA structures are then incorporated into the near-field of a multilayer Au/TiO$_2$ ENZ platform, tuned to coincide with the emitter overlap spectral region.
 Steady-state fluorescence and time-resolved photoluminescence (TRPL) measurements are preformed to quantify the effects of both DNA-placement and ENZ enhancement of the local density of optical states (LDOS).
 Ultimately, this work establishes a pathway for the development of reproducible, scalable quantum photonic architectures and next-generation biosensing platforms that largely mitigate nanoscale assembly disorder.
+The general illustration of the system tested with the main experimental methods is shown in \textbf{Figure~\ref{fig:setup}}.